pratyush-k-singh/MarketMindResearch/README.md

 ## Contributing

 This is a research project currently under development.
-If you're interested in contributing or collaborating, please reach out to [contact information].
+If you're interested in contributing or collaborating, please reach out to pratyush.kar.singh@gmail.com

-## License

-[License information]

 ## Acknowledgments